OpenBioSim/biosimspace/doc/source/tutorials/alchemical_transfer.rst

 ... )

-This minimisation protocol can now be run as a standard BioSimSpace OpenMM process.
+This minimisation protocol can now be run as a standard BioSimSpace OpenMM
+process:

 >>> minimisation_process = BSS.Process.OpenMM(solvated, minimisation)
 >>> minimisation_process.start()
 >>> minimisation_process.wait()
 >>> minimised = minimisation_process.getSystem(block=True)

-Now the first equilibration can be run.
-Similar to the minimisation, this protocol has several restraints that are applied from the start.
+Now the first stage of equilibration can be run.
+Similar to the minimisation, this protocol has several restraints that are applied from the start:

 >>> equilibration = BSS.Protocol.AToMEquilibration(
 ...    data=atm_data,